robertoperuzzo/drupal-starter/README.md

 To start your new project, you can follow the steps below:

-1. Clone this repository `git clone git@github.com:robertoperuzzo/drupal8-starter.git`.
+1. Clone this repository `git clone git@github.com:robertoperuzzo/drupal8-starter.git your-project-name`.
 2. Run `platform build`.
 For more details [Platform.sh CLI](https://docs.platform.sh/gettingstarted/cli.html).
 3. Download Docker and run it.
 If your are a MacOSx user, download Docker from [Edge Channel](https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac) and uncomment `- ./:/var/www/html:delegated # With Docker Edge version` rows in your `docker-compose.yml``.